Marmaduke Johnson: Later years and legacy

-Johnson married late in life to Ruth Cane of Cambridge on April 28, 1670, and had a daughter who died young.Thomas, 1874, v.
-1, p.
-81 In 1672 Johnson printed a work by William Dyer, entitled, Christ's Famous Titles, for Joseph Farnham and Edmund Ranger.
+Johnson married late in life to Ruth Cane of Cambridge on April 28, 1670, and had a daughter who died young.
+In 1672 Johnson printed a work by William Dyer, entitled, Christ's Famous Titles, for Joseph Farnham and Edmund Ranger.

 John Foster, with likely encouragement of Increase Mather, the newly appointed licenser of the press, bought Johnson's printing press and wares.
 It is unknown whether Johnson had printed any works in Boston, having died almost immediately after he set up shop there.
-In all, Johnson printed about sixty works during his career as a printer.Wroth, 1938, p.
-18 Johnson became seriously ill from an undisclosed ailment and died on Christmas Day, December 25, 1674, at the age of forty-six.
+In all, Johnson printed about sixty works during his career as a printer.
+Johnson became seriously ill from an undisclosed ailment and died on Christmas Day, December 25, 1674, at the age of forty-six.
 He had a son back in England who never came to the American colony to claim his father's estate.

 The contributions of Marmaduke Johnson as a publisher and printer are significant in the development of publishing and printing in that early era of colonial America.
 The number of books he printed, by himself, or with Samuel Green, are historically significant, and serve to reveal the changing reading habits in colonial New England.
 It is said that Johnson's life provides a good example of an American success story, about a man with humble beginnings who rose to independence and prominence.
 Johnson brought to Massachusetts the technical knowledge of printing that was in short supply and badly needed, helping to make publishing take root and flourish in the colonies.